Krill Peer Mesh Network Architecture

 NONE --> USER_EDIT: User updates settings

-USER_EDIT --> NONE: Handshake success
+USER_EDIT --> NONE: Connection success

-USER_EDIT --> ERROR: Handshake failure
+USER_EDIT --> ERROR: Connection failure

-NONE --> ERROR: WebSocket disconnect
+NONE --> ERROR: SSE disconnect

 ERROR --> NONE: Beacon + successful resync

-[*] --> ERROR: Beacon received + no API key
+[*] --> ERROR: Beacon validated + connection failure (network/cert error)

 note right of ERROR: ERROR state does NOT trigger network work

-note right of USER_EDIT: Triggers handshake pipeline
+note right of USER_EDIT: Triggers connection pipeline

 Invariants and Guarantees